horstoeko/zugferd/README.md

 ## Latest information

-> [!TIP]
+> [!IMPORTANT]
-> I would like to thank you very much for the great encouragement and the fantastic contributions on your part.
-I wish you all a successful new year 2025 and hope that all the work on this library shows its positive results.
+> I plan to discontinue support for older PHP versions prior to 8.3 in 2025.
+Preparations for this are already underway.
+Please be prepared for this change.

 ## License